ietf-wg-diem/diem-requirements/draft-fainchtein-diem-use-cases.md

 ## Bearer Discovery

 It may be non-obvious for some use cases to identify the bearer that is associated with an asset, and thus impossible to fetch emblems associated with that asset.
 To accommodate for such use cases, one could specify means to discover bearers for different types of assets.

 ## Implicit Discovery

 An alternative approach to the above problem would be to bind emblems implicitly to their bearer.
 Implicit binding would identify the bearer by the emblem's location.
 For example, if emblems were distributed via NFC, the bearer could be the asset that the NFC chip is attached to.
 As of writing, the current charter scope requires that digital emblems explicitly identify their bearer, but such discovery mechanisms could be investigated in future WG work.

 ## Confidentiality
 Some use cases may contain confidential or sensitive data, and may require mechanisms to protect such data.
-For example, this could be realized with encryption of the general emblem data format that will be part of the architecture or to only serve emblems over channels with access control mechanisms.
+For example, this could be realized with encryption of the general emblem data format that will be part of the architecture or by only serving emblems over channels with access control mechanisms.

 ## Proof of Presence